 - Desire and aspiration — Use these emotions in your website content

-Once a user lands on your website, your content (UI, banners, product images, look book images) should create a feeling of desire and aspiration in your customers to be part of something larger than the brand and products which can be a certain lifestyle, idea, community, taste, motivation etc.
+Once a user lands on your website, your content (UI, banners, product images, lookbook images) should create a feeling of desire and aspiration in your customers to be part of something larger than the brand and products which can be a certain lifestyle, idea, community, taste, motivation etc.

 - Urgency and fear — Use these emotions in your call to actions

-The call to action text, links and images on your website should trigger the emotions of urgency (and even fear) in your customers to provoke a fear of of missing out an opportunity.
+The call to action text, links and images on your website should trigger the emotions of urgency (and even fear) in your customers to provoke a fear of missing out an opportunity.
 Evoking these emotions can help you keep your cart abandonment rate in check.

 - Trust & Comfort— Use these emotions on about, contact pages

 Like we said, your customers want to know what’s behind the promise.
 Who’re the people running the show?
 What is their story?
 Can they be trusted?
-How they look?
+How do they look?
 Where are they coming from?
-Your content on the about and contact pages should answer all these questions so that you can generate a feeling of trust and being transparent with your customers.
+Your content on the about and contact pages should answer all these questions so that you can generate a feeling of trust and be transparent with your customers.

 - Surprise and laughter — Use these emotions on social